The Arnoux-Yoccoz mapping classes via Penner's construction: Introduction

-In both the orientable and nonorientable cases, the $g$th power of the mapping class arises from Penner's construction, analogously to the way Penner constructed pseudo-Anosov mapping classes with small stretch factors in \cite{Penner91}.
+In \Cref{prop:power-from-penner} we show that both~$f_g^g$ and~$\tilde{f}_g^g$ arise from Penner's construction.
+In this sense, the mapping classes~$f_g$ and~$\tilde{f}_g$ are analogous to the pseudo-Anosov mapping classes with small stretch factors constructed by Penner in~\cite{Penner91}.